NicholasGorski/assume/README.md

 Okay - once you:

-- Have a reliable method for measuring your performance.
 - Have profiling results indicating some invariant check is causing overhead.
 - Have no way of re-arranging the program to express this without overhead.
 - Are about to reach for an `unsafe` get operation.

 Then you should consider `assume!` instead.
-This is more terse, leaves your safe code untouched, asserts in debug builds, and ensures runtime checks are removed only if they are implied by the assumption.

-This is not a beginner-friendly macro; you are expected to be able to view disassembly and verify the desired optimizations are taking place.
-You are also expected to have a suite of tests that build with `debug_assertion` enabled in order to catch violations of the invariant.
+This is not a beginner-friendly macro; you must verify the desired optimizations are taking place.
+You should also have a suite of tests that build with `debug_assertion` enabled in order to catch violations of the invariant.

 ## Gotchas

-- Unlike `debug_assert!` et. al., the condition of an `assume!` is always present.
-Complicated assumptions involving function calls and side effects are unlikely to be helpful in any case, but be aware they will run (unless the compiler can prove it is not needed).
-The assumed expression ought to be trivial and involve only the immediately available facts to guarantee this.
+- Unlike `debug_assert!` et. al., the condition of an `assume!` is always present - it's the panic that is removed.
+Complicated assumptions involving function calls and side effects are unlikely to be helpful; the condition ought to be trivial and involve only immediately available facts.

-- As stated, this relies on the optimizer to propagate the asumption.
+- As stated, this relies on the optimizer to propagate the assumption.
 Differences in optimization level or mood of the compiler may cause it to fail to elide assertions in the final output.
-You are expected to benchmark and analyze the output yourself.
-If you simply *must* have no checking and do not want to rely on optimizations, then a `debug_assert!` + `unchecked` access is the way to go.
+If you simply *must* have no checking and do not want to rely on optimizations, then a `debug_assert!` + `unsafe` access is the way to go.

 - Avoid using `assume!(unsafe: false)` to indicate unreachable code.
-Although this works, the return type is `()` and not `!`, so the unreachability is not expressed to the compiler.
-This can result in warnings, or errors if e.g. different branches are computing some specific value.
+Although this works, the return type is `()` and not `!`.
+This can result in warnings or errors if e.g. other branches evaluate to a type other than `()`.
 Use `assume!(unsafe: @unreachable)` instead.

 ## See Also